SFDO-Tooling/CumulusCI/docs/concepts.rst

 While Robot Framework is used primarily for automated browser testing, it can also be harnessed to help configure orgs where other strategies and APIs are insufficient.

 See :doc:`Automation using Robot Framework <robot>` for more information.

 ``unpackaged`` metadata
 ^^^^^^^^^^^^^^^^^^^^^^^

-As we touched upon earlier, project doesn't just encompass the contents of a managed package or a single deployment.
+As we touched upon earlier, a project doesn't just encompass the contents of a managed package or a single deployment.
 It also includes *unpackaged metadata*: extra bundles of Salesforce metadata that further tailor an org or complete the product.

 In a CumulusCI project, all unpackaged metadata is stored in subdirectories within the ``unpackaged`` directory.
 Unpackaged metadata plays multiple roles, including preparing an org for installing packages, adding more customization after the package or application is deployed, and customizing specific orgs that are used in the product's development process.

-Learn more in the :doc:`manage unpackaged metadata <unpackaged>` section.
+Learn more in the :doc:`Manage Unpackaged Configuration <unpackaged>` section.

 Project Orgs & Services
 -----------------------